andorp/IdrisExtSTGCodegen/talks/bob2021/custom-backend.rst

   constructor only have one field in Idris, but we should keep in mind the type parameters for the data type too.
 Although the arguments associated with types can be erased in certain cases and they are not real part of the constructor arguments, the number of real arguments needs to be computed.
-See later in the 'How to compile IR expressions' section.
-TODO: Link
+See later in the 'How to compile IR expressions?' section.
 - One for the ``Right`` constructor with arity of three.
 Same as above.

 In the IR the constructors have unique names and for data constructors Idris fills out the tag field